thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/non-beings/boggart.md

 ---
+collection: Harrypedia
-title: "Boggarts"
+title: Boggarts
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 In creating the Boggart, Mrs. Rowling seems to have lifted a word out of Celtic